rv-rmcgavin/fe-mentor-ip-locator/README.md

 - Active states
 - validate data for either ip address or domain to be accepted.

-TODO:
-- Clean up the code quite a bit.
-Create hooks for the components that needs their functionality separated out.
-- I want to generate some sort of auto docs since I have TS.
-What can it do?

 ### Built with

 - Semantic HTML5 markup